 ‘Nocturne is an inspiration.’
 NEW YORK TIMES

 For a review of Nocturne in The New York Times Review of Books click here.
 For John Banville in the Guardian, follow this link.
-For Diana Athill in the Literary Review, click Here.
 The Sunday Telegraph carried a review by poet Adam O’Riordan.
 Here is the whole review.
-For the elegantly erudite Brian Dillon in the Irish Times click here
+For the review by Brian Dillon in the Irish Times click here

 To order Nocturne: A Journey in Search of Moonlight, outside North America, click here.
 To order inside North America, click here.